poonamsaini/chocolatey/README.md

 #  CHOCOLATEY
 The sane way to manage software on Windows.

-Irritated with installing desktop programs on your system from a website,by downloading an EXE or MSI file, and then clicking all the way through the installation.
-That is an easy, but time consuming.
+Are you irritated with installing desktop programs on your system from a website,by downloading an EXE or MSI file, and then clicking all the way through the installation ???

 Well, here is when, **"Chocolatey"** works as a saviour.